nftushar/info-cards/readme.txt

-= How to use =
+= How to use info cards =
-- Install the plugin.
+- Install the info cards plugin.
 - Go to the page/posts where you want to embed the info cards.
 - Search Info Cards by clicking on the + button on the Gutenberg block editor.
 - Select Info Cards block